 By continuing to use our site, you consent to the processing of cookies, user data.
 If you do not want your data to be processed, please leave the site.
 Find our full Privacy Policy here.

-After certified trainers Swati Bhatt and Agyatmitra Shunya facilitated a training in Delhi, India, in January 2019, local peace builders planned to bring Play for Peace to Afghanistan.
-After intense and indefatigable efforts to introduce Play for Peace concepts there, in February 2019 trainer Shafi K. and fellow participants held the first consultation meeting on how to utilize Play for Peace’s methods and practices in the Afghanistan community.
-In March 2019, the Omid Club was established informally.
+Their work began after certified trainers Swati Bhatt and Agyatmitra Shunya facilitated a training in Delhi, India, in January 2019 with several local peacebuilders who planned to bring Play for Peace to Afghanistan.
+After intense efforts to introduce Play for Peace concepts there, in February 2019, trainer Shafi K. and fellow participants held the first consultation meeting on how to utilize Play for Peace’s methods and practices in the Afghanistan community.
+In March 2019, the Omid Club was established but was closed in mid-2021 for the safety of the Play for Peace members and their community.

 "Through Play for Peace, children in my community are joyfully participating, putting misunderstandings and disagreements behind in order to start a new life filled with peace."